What is Female Genital Cutting?

 - Type 4: All other practices that involve injury to the female genitalia.
 For example, pricking or piercing of the inner and outer genitalia.

-Please contact us if you have questions about genital cutting or if you need help: Free information and advice.
+Please contact us if you have questions about female genital cutting or if you need help: Free information and advice.

 What happens when a girl or woman undergoes female genital cutting?
 Dr. Kuhn, a gynaecologist from Inselspital, Bern University Hospital, explains the procedure: